I-EAT-CHEEZE-YO/switch_sdl_pong/README.md

 # Pong for the Nintendo Switch Written in c++ and using SDL2

-A basic implementation of pong for the switch
+A basic implementation of pong for the switch (only tested by me and confirmed working on 5.0.2)

 ## Getting Started